kt-chan/pentaho-pdi-sdk-plugins.tutorial/Embedding.md

 You can get the accompanying sample project from the kettle-sdk-embedding-samples folder of the sample code package.
 The sample project is bundled with a minimal set of dependencies.
 In a real-world implementation, projects require the complete set of PDI dependencies from `data-integration/lib`, and may require plugins from `data-integration/plugins/`.
 Consider the following:

+### PDI Dependencies
-* All PDI dependencies must be included in the class path.
+All PDI dependencies must be included in the class path.
 This includes files located within the following pdi folders:
-** data-integration/lib
+* data-integration/lib
-** data-integration/libswt/<os>
+* data-integration/libswt/<os>
-** data-integration/classes
+* data-integration/classes

-<div style='margin-left: 30px;'>You can point to these folders directly within the PDI installation or copy these folders into your project’s directory structure.</div>
+You can point to these folders directly within the PDI installation or copy these folders into your project’s directory structure.

 For each embedding scenario, there is a sample class that can be executed as a stand-alone java application.